 I didn’t do that because I knew that she would get tremendous value and a ton of guidance by meeting with me.
 And because I don’t give away my counsel for free.

 Instead, I wrote her back and said “I’d love to support you in making the right decisions for your business…

 …but first, I need to get to know you and your business.
 I need to understand how you earn your revenue, where conflicts are arising, why you are getting complaints online, and what risks and opportunities you have.
 Once I understand this I’ll be able to guide you on your next steps, what you can do yourself, and whether I can help you ongoing, or I will refer you out to the best people who can.”

 As you can see from my response, I’m not chasing her business.

 I am letting her know that if she hires me, she’s going to get great counsel right from the beginning.

 Notice, I didn’t quote her a fee.
 And, I didn’t tell her I could resolve her issues because I didn’t yet totally understand anything about her or her business.

-I said no, I don’t work that way.
+“No, I don’t work that way.
 Talking on the phone about whether you should hire me is going to be a waste of both of our time.
-You are way too busy for that, and so am I. Instead, we can get on the phone after I am sure I can provide you with value, and when we do, I’m going to give you direct guidance to support you in growing your business, handling the complaints and I’ll give you specific instructions on how to incorporate your business, where to incorporate it and the least expensive way to do it.
+You are way too busy for that, and so am I. Instead, we can get on the phone after I am sure I can provide you with value.
+When we do, I’m going to give you direct guidance to support you in growing your business and handling the complaints.
+I’ll also give you specific instructions on how to incorporate your business, where to incorporate it, and the least expensive way to do it.